pixerize/test/README.md

 ## Overview

 This starter repo is called "simple" because it combines the data and site into one repository.
-This is in contrast to the [open-sdg-site-starter](https://github.com/open-sdg/open-sdg-site-starter) and [open-sdg-data-starter](https://github.com/open-sdg/open-sdg-data-starter) repos.
+This is in contrast to the [open-sdg-site-starter](https://github.com/open-sdg/open-sdg-site-starter) and [open-sdg-data-starter](https://github.com/open-sdg/open-sdg-data-starter) repos, which together make an alternative approach that splits the site and data into separate repositories.

 ## Requirements